codingwithmagga/my_learnings/personal_development/book_mach_mal_halblang/README.md

 ## Structure

-In the *notes* folder you can find my notes from Remnote as Remnote file, markdown or html export (TODO).
+In the *notes* folder you can find my notes from Remnote as Remnote file, markdown or html export.

 ## Remarks